 From one half of the team behind the original Rough Ride cross-country MTB event comes a new event – the Rough Ride Reborn.
 This time, it’s back as a gravel ride on a new route suited to both gravel bikes and cross country MTBs.
 Starts and finishes in Kington, Herefordshire, and is as gravelly as it gets.
 We are really looking forward to showing this one off, as the route is one of the best and most varied we have ridden in the UK.

 Right on the Welsh Border the route is 90% in Wales, and features just a couple of extremely short linking stretches on roads with any level of traffic.
-The route is close to 80% off road, with a full mix of grassy downland, gravel/forest roads, some brief rocky sections, singletrack and farm tracks (which can get quite muddy and rutted following wet weather).
+The route is over 70% off road, with a full mix of grassy downland, gravel/forest roads, some brief rocky sections (including one very steep descent of around 50m, which is ride-able for experienced riders, but if unsure please just walk down!), singletrack and farm tracks (which can get quite muddy and rutted following wet weather).
 The vast majority of paved/tarmac sections are extremely quiet back lanes.
 We have only test ridden the Rough Ride on gravel bikes, and while they are probably the ideal bike overall for most riders there are a few stretches where a cross country MTB would have been optimal.